kibbthefox/K1-Monophonic-Sampler/README.md

 ![image](https://cdn.phototourl.com/free/2026-07-09-0e39d850-6ec0-497c-9462-33fe1ec1c8dd.png)

 ### Windows
-Only Windows 11 has been tested.
+Only Windows 11 has been tested once.

 The installation shouldn't have any issues.
 Just uncompress the .zip and open the file.
 If a windows security window shows up, click "more info" on the windows security window, and then click "Run Anyway"